 In 1996, Richard and his wife Sherrie and their two small children, Karis and Joshua, relocated from Pittsburgh, making a three-thousand mile journey to Hollywood, California.
 "Renaissance" means "reborn" in French.
 Richard was reborn spiritually through his faith as a youth and he expressed this in his creative and cutting-edge ministry meeting the needs of others with grace, compassion, and understanding.
 He was reborn a second time artistically through his move to California.
 He returned to his roots, freely exploring his childhood creative interests and passions.
 Art became Richard's ministry.
 In 1998, Richard took acting classes with another Pittsburgh native, legendary acting teacher Milton Katselas, and soon Richard was working as an actor, appearing on hit TV shows like Ally McBeal and Gilmore Girls.

 Richard was given the rights to perform the Pulitzer Prize and Oscar-winning story of evangelist Elmer Gantry on stage.
 Richard played the lead role and directed his version of the play at the famed Stella Adler Theatre in Hollywood, garnering laudatory reviews that said, "Richard Rossi's performance is stellar and carries the play single-handedly."
 (LA City Beat) Richard's research revealed the Gantry play was inspired by the famed female faith healer Aimee Semple McPherson.
 This led to Richard's writing, directing, and acting in his films on Sister Aimee ("Saving Sister Aimee" in 2001 and "Sister Aimee: The Aimee Semple McPherson Story" in 2006) that he made as an allegory for his former life and experience as an evangelist in Pittsburgh.
 Sister Aimee, like Richard, was artistic in her ministry, falsely accused in the courts and tabloids, was front-page news, and a favorite of Hollywood.
 Variety, The Hollywood Reporter, and Associated Press reported Richard was offered the role of Elmer Gantry in a remake of the Oscar-winning classic, but Richard backed out of the project, choosing to make the two Aimee films instead.
-Richard said he is open to playing the Gantry role (for which he received critical praise on stage) in an updated film version, but only if all the conditions are right.

 The Rossi's took the lemons of libel and made lemonade out of them.
 They learned lessons about overcoming media assault and created Eternal Grace, a ministry to actors and artists.
 Richard & Sherrie knew what it's like to be chased by paparazzi, so they minister to celebrities who are victimized by slander and media harassment.
 ABC Entertainment News called Richard the "Pastor to the Stars" when it leaked out that he was the confidant and advisor to the biggest names in show business.